Lcgunn/552-Project/Phase 1/README.md

 >The logical instructions (XOR, SLL, SRA, ROR) change the Z FLAG, but they do not change the N or V flag.

 4) **Interface**

+   4.1) Your top level Verilog code should be in a file named cpu.v.
+It should have a simple 4-signal interface: clk, rst_n, hlt and pc[15:0].